llduyll10/Challenge/README.md

 User: Submit loan
 Amin: Approve loan

+3.CSS Challeng
+You can click button Home in Sidebar to view the CSS challenge and click button Login to view the JS Challenge.

 After a loan is submitted and approved by admin, user can use repay function, which will set the deadline for the loan 7 days from the deadline time.

 ```